whfuyn/paxos-rs/README.md

     2) Sequence numbers conflicts.
 The paxos algorithm require the number of proposal to be unique, but the naive way (for simplicity) used to generate sequence numbers can't guarantee this.
 This bug still exist, even though I changed it to a slightly more sophisticated way.
 It can be fixed by using distinct prime number steps or pairing the sequence number with server's local id.
    3) The most serious one that violate algorithm's safety: Replace the proposal's value with a higher-numbered but empty value during the prepare round.
 When the prepare finished, this empty value allowed the server to send accept request with arbitrary value to others, which led to divergent consensus.

-## Problems

-- Sequence number isn't stored locally as required by the algorithm.
-- Sequence number isn't unique.
-I will fix it later.
-- TcpStream's socket read sometimes receives unexpected eof.
-I didn't figure out why, temporarily ignoring it.
-Fix it later.
-- We need a connection pool!!